-Council portable IT devices must be kept secure and password protected at all times.
+Council portable IT devices, including mobile phones, must be kept secure and password protected at all times.

 Your computer password is an important piece of confidential information and you should treat it that way.
 Do not share it with others, and make sure that it is not written down anywhere where an unauthorised person can find it.